Skip links

 • Structured e-invoices based on Directive 2014/55/EU (Electronic invoicing in public procurement) will become mandatory for any DRR transaction (see list above).
 Other formats, including paper, may continue for other transactions e.g. domestic supplies.
 Hybrid formats such as Germany’s ZUGFeRD will be valid if they include the required data structure.

-• There is now inclusion of basic validation requirements of e-invoices, termed ‘accreditation schemes’, where the tax authorities may check data structures via a platform.
+• There is now inclusion of basic validation or technical requirements of e-invoices, termed ‘accreditation schemes’, where the tax authorities may check data structures via a platform.

 • Such e-invoices must be issued by at least the 10th day after the chargeable event (2 days in the original proposal; today the deadline is 15 days after the reporting period end), and there must be no requirement for acceptance by the customer.
 In the case of payment on account, and e-invoice must be issued within 10 days of receipt of the payment.
 Self-billing has a deadline of 5 days after the supply.
 These requirement does not apply to any member states’ reporting regimes on domestic supplies.